harryw1/cuddly-tribble/README.md

 - Build a strong foundation in both data science and web development
 - Create practical projects to demonstrate skills
 - Document learning progress

-## License

-This project is open source and available under the [MIT License](https://github.com/harryw1/cuddly-tribble/blob/main/LICENSE).